Kidscorner

 Nayyirah Waheed

-Exercise in Self-love
+Exercise in Self-Love

-I practice self-love in the mirror
+I practice self-love in the mirror:

-An empty canvas of emotions
+An empty canvas of emotion

 What is this self-love?